 Happy Fine Motor Friday!
 We are going a little crazy with contact paper lately after last week's sticky dresses and robot outfits.
 This contact paper doll dresses activity is pretty similar but my daughter loves it so much I though I'd share it too!

 If you saw last week's post, you know that my daughter really took to the idea of making outfits out of contact paper.
 For everyone.
 Including dolls and (stuffed) pets.
 I thought, this could blow through a lot of contact paper if we are making full size contact paper dresses for her, so let's roll with this doll dress idea!
-(Note: This post contains affiliate links, which means that if you buy something by clicking a product link I receive a small commission at no extra cost to you.
-Thank you for supporting this blog.)
+(Note: This post may contain affiliate links which won’t change your price but will share some commission.)

 The same length of contact paper that we would use for a window collage or full size contact paper dress would yield about a dozen Barbie Dresses.
 I'm sure we will still do window collages and full size dresses or robots again some time but this was super fun and I could see a lot of kids loving this activity like my daughter does!